leeleavitt/cellTypePredictor/README.md

 ## Results

-To observe whether the binary guided classification helped to improve classification a comparison was made to simply finding the maximum score regardless of the green or red label.
+To observe whether the binary guided classification helped to improve classification a comparison was made to finding the maximum score regardless of the green or red label.
+This is what I will refer to as All-class.
+Binary-class is where we define the color of the neuron which subsets the number of cell classes it can be apart of.

-Using the binary model to guide the model selection only yielded marginally better results.
-Binary guided success **79.43 %** vs simply using all classifiers to determine the cell type **76.54 %**.
+Using the binary model to guide the model selection only yielded better results.
+Binary-class guided success **79.43 %** vs all classifiers to determine the cell type **76.54 %**.

 The classifier that dominated the classification was the RAMCK, shown in **figure 10**.
 Interestingly the image model guided more heavily during the bin class guided modeling.